Terms of Service

 This Agreement is effective from the date of acceptance.
 Acceptance is deemed to take place when the Customer starts using the Free Trial or by the Customer entering into a paid subscription of the Service by signing the Initial Order Form and a Data Processing Agreement.

-If the Customer registers for a Free Trial of the Service, one or more of the services will be enabled, free of charge until the earliest of a) the free trial ends after 30 days or b) the date of entering into a paid subscription to the Service.
+If SuperOffice grants the Customer a Free Trial of the Service, one or more of the services will be enabled, free of charge until the earliest of a) the free trial ends after 30 days or b) the date of entering into a paid subscription to the Service.
 This Agreement also governs the Free Trial.

 Please note: Any data entered into the Free Trial Service, configurations made or 3rd Party Add-ons (Third Party Services) activated in the Free Trial will be permanently lost unless Customer signs a standard Subscription Agreement of the same services as in the Free Trial.
 Data can be exported before the end of the Free Trial Period.
 When signing up for a standard Subscription Agreement, the Customer may decide whether to start with a new /clean database, or to continue with the data already entered during the Free Trial.